 A more advanced solution is installing a water temperature monitoring sensor that can report live readings of the temperature of each water system.

-Our S1 Sensor has a battery lifetime of 10 Years, a transmitting range of 22KM and you can get your readings right from your office or even phone.
+Our Temperature Sensor has a battery lifetime of 10 Years, a transmitting range of 22KM and you can get your readings right from your office or even phone.

 It's also advisable to conduct a legionella sample testing from your water systems once every 2 years just to make sure everything is fine.